ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/modify_GUI/modify_gui.rst

    * This sets the value of the bool variable to true, if the ``My_Button_4`` is pressed.
    * Keep in mind, that the corresponding button in the GUI is not a toggle button.
 Pressing this button will always set variable to true.
 It will not change the value depending on if the button is selected (pressed) or unselected.

 #.
-To be able to disable the three-phase-wave again, assign in the case ``case (My_Button_4):`` the variable ``is_three_phase_active`` the value *false*.
+To be able to disable the three-phase-wave again, assign in the case ``case (My_Button_5):`` the variable ``is_three_phase_active`` the value *false*.
 #.
 Set the ``ultrazohm_state_machine_set_userLED()`` to true, if ``My_Button_4`` is pressed and to false, if ``My_Button_5`` is pressed.
 This will turn the *userLED* on, when the three-phase wave is active.
 #.
 Comment in the code of ``Bit_7`` and ``Bit_8`` for ``My_Button_4`` and ``My_Button_5`` and change it to the following.

-   * These status-tic relay information from the R5 back to the GUI.
+   * These status-bit relay information from the R5 back to the GUI.
    * They are e.g. used to sync the *Ready LED*, *Running LED* etc.
-   * For this specific tutorial these two bits are used to relay the information to the GUI, that the button press was acknowledge by the R5.
+   * For this specific tutorial these two bits are used to relay the information to the GUI, that the button press was acknowledged by the R5.

    .. code-block:: c
      :linenos:
-     :emphasize-lines: 1,6,16,30
+     :emphasize-lines: 2,8,9,13,14,17-29
      :caption: ipc_ARM.c code after changes. ``//....`` marks left out code.

       //....